The Power of Telling Your Brand Story

 So, how do you share your story?
 Here are some ideas:

 - Your website.
-Add this to your “about” page on your website or even add an “our story” section of the site.
+Tell your story on your “about” page of your website or even add an “our story” section of the site.

 - Your blog.
 Don’t forget to weave your story into your blog posts.
 That way whether someone is coming to your blog for the first time or 100th time, they get to understand what you’re about.